Questions and answers to consider before applying for a puppy.

-We're very happy to tell you the price - our pups currently sell for £350 to £450 but such emails suggest to us that you're first priority is price, rather than the welfare and suitability of the puppy for your home.
+We’re very happy to tell you the price at the time of application, but such emails suggest to us that your first priority is price, rather than the welfare and suitability of the puppy for your home.

 Of course, we realise that price can be a problem to some people but we don’t like to see it at the top of your priority list, so if you apply for a puppy, try to tell us as much as you can about the sort of life and home you can offer it, so that we can give you the best advice and make an accurate decision.

 Q. What’s the secret of a successful application for a border collie puppy?